amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 2014-02-02_JA-britain.tsv:284
 ~~~

-The shell now prints the number of times the string 1999 appeared in each file.
-If you look at the output from the previous command, this tends to refer to the
-date field for each journal article.
+If you look at the output from the previous `grep 1999 *.tsv` command, you can see that 1999 is typically found in the date field for each journal article.

-We will try another search:
+Now try this search:

 ~~~
 $ grep -c revolution *.tsv